Sayanta66/test-readme/tests/quickstart.md

 The secret name and the tokens can also be customized in the cluster template.

 ## Generate your cluster.yaml
-> Please note that ready-to-use Kubernetes configurations, production-ready node images, kubeadm configuration, cluster add-ons like CNI, and similar services need to be separately prepared or acquired to ensure a comprehensive and secure Kubernetes deployment.
-This is where **Syself Autopilot** comes into play, taking on these challenges to offer you a seamless, worry-free Kubernetes experience.
-Feel free to contact us via e-mail: info@syself.com.

-The clusterctl generate cluster command returns a YAML template for creating a workload cluster.
+The `clusterctl generate cluster` command returns a YAML template for creating a workload cluster.
 It generates a YAML file named `my-cluster.yaml` with a predefined list of Cluster API objects (`Cluster`, `Machines`, `MachineDeployments`, etc.) to be deployed in the current namespace.

 ```shell